Science & Research

 - Samples for the analyzing laboratory are received in a designated area (i.e. sample processing room).

 - Agency samples delivered to the laboratory must have an associated Collection Report (C/R) in the Field Accomplishments and Compliance Tracking System (FACTS).
-FACTS assigns sequentially an unique identification number which initiates sample tracking.
+FACTS, as well as the Laboratory Information Management System (LIMS), assigns sequentially an unique identification number which initiates sample tracking.
 Sample identification is described in the Investigations Operations Manual (IOM).

 - Other (Non-FDA) Samples: